 “It is well!
 Tomorrow we will decide what we must do.”
 He looked up at Ili’s fire with a glad sigh.
 “If we may . . . we will send this light to all our people.”

 After Ili and her mother and father had conferred with their lord, they determined what they would do.
 Traveling long roads with the flames still alight was a difficult task, so Ili would journey among the towns and cities, playing her music and making more fires in each one.
 The lord would send her with his men to protect her, and would see to it that her parents wanted for nothing in her absence.
-In every place where she went, folk might kindle their own lights from Ili’s instrument and set these lights all about the town.
+In every place where she went, folk might kindle their own lights from Ili’s instrument, set these lights all about, and spread it through their region.

 But the journey did not begin at once.
 Ili’s mother feared for her child, who had never left their own region, to travel through places filled with the poisonous fumes.
 After some talk, her father said, “It was the Elven-King who gave her this gift and this task.
 Perhaps he will give her protection as well.”